mhaack/mh-site/src/posts/2025-07-04-smart-ev-charging-automatic-home-charger-control-with-ai-license-plate-recognition.md

 The current automation works very well for us.
 I'm very happy with it as it makes starting the charging process really easy!

-However, as a Home Assistant Pro, you're always thinking about how you can optimise things even further.
+However, as a Home Assistant Pro, you're always thinking about how you can optimise things even further ;-).
 I also have the following ideas:

 * Multiple Vehicle Support: this is not an issue for us as we only have one car, but it certainly is for others.
 * Smart surplus charging via the PV system, which will definitely be an option for us.